Airtable/blocks/docs/index.md

 ### globalConfig

+Storage for this block installation's configuration.

 ### base

+An instance of Base representing the current Airtable base.

 ### models

+Contains the model classes, field types, view types, and utilities for working with record coloring and record aggregation.

 ### installationId

+Returns the ID for the current block installation.

 ### localStorage

-Wrapper for window.localStorage which will automatically fall back to in-memory storage when window.localStorage is unavailable.
+Wrapper for `window.localStorage` which will automatically fall back to in-memory storage when `window.localStorage` is unavailable.

-Top-level container for the Blocks SDK.
-Can be imported as `'airtable-block'`.

 ### sessionStorage